kozmic/angularjs-workshop/README.md

 1. Create a directive which use the directive in the above task, but also display other weather data.
 (Tip: Use transclude: true and <weather><weatherIcon/></weather)

+### 11. Create feedback form
+1. Create a new route and template.
+2. Create a complex form with url and email inputs (dropdown? radio? checkbox?).
+3. Try not to display error messages until the user has tried to submit the form, possible?